 Typically, there are lots of myths and falsehoods swirling around about what affects your credit score and what doesn’t.
 Here’s a list of common misconceptions – things that don’t have any impact on your credit score:

 - Previous occupants at your home address.
 It makes no difference if the previous occupant at your address was bankrupt or a billionaire.
-Companies are only interested in your financial details and anyone you’re linked to financially, such as a partner with whom you share a joint bank account.
+Lenders are only interested in your financial details and anyone you’re linked to financially, such as a partner with whom you share a joint bank account.

 - Friends and family you live with.
 As mentioned above, companies are only interested in people you’re financially linked to – and living in the same house with someone isn’t a financial link unless you share finances, such as a joint mortgage, with them (sharing the rent doesn’t count).

 - Things from your distant credit history.
-Most of the information in your credit report is held for around six years, and companies often focus on more recent information.
+Most of the information in your credit report is held for around six years, and companies often focus their credit scoring on more recent information.
 So, missing a credit card payment a decade ago won’t affect your current credit score.

 - Comparing credit offers with Experian.
 By searching for things like a credit card or loan, you’re not actually applying for them but simply asking for a quote.
 This is called a soft check.
 Soft checks aren’t visible to lenders and have no impact on your credit score.
 Only you can see them on your report and it doesn’t matter how many they are.

 It’s worth noting that your Experian Credit Report doesn’t include details about your income, savings, employment, or health expenses.
 However, lenders may ask questions about these factors when you apply for credit, and may use these details when calculating their own version of your score.